bazelbuild/bazel/site/docs/windows.md

 *   [The Visual C++ compiler](install-windows.html#install-vc).

+*   The compiler flag `/showIncludes` in case that you define your custom toolchain.

 *   (Optional) The `BAZEL_VC` and `BAZEL_VC_FULL_VERSION` environment variable.

     Bazel automatically detects the Visual C++ compiler on your system.